 According to the Office for National Statistics, more over-65s are marrying or entering civil partnerships these days than younger people.
 One in ten love-struck seniors has previously been single, two-thirds divorced and the rest widowed.

-The fact they are able to start a new life is excellent news.
-The Journal of Gerontology recently reported that supportive marriage has been proved to protect against poor health, disability and limitations in later life.
+The fact you are able to start a new life is excellent news.
+The Journal of Gerontology claims that supportive marriage has been proved to protect against poor health, disability and limitations in later life.

 Unless you have made a Will that specifically states that you have a forthcoming marriage in mind, the act of getting married automatically revokes all previous testaments.